Ron Weinberg: Background

 Weinberg lives in Loveland and is the founder and owner of a business called 365 IT – Technology Solutions.
 Originally from South Africa, Weinberg immigrated to the United States along with his family in 2002.
 Prior to serving as a state representative, Weinberg was the chair of the Larimer County Republican Party and the chairman of the Loveland Planning Commission.

 Colorado House of Representatives

 On October 30, days before the 2022 general election, Hugh McKean died.
-McKean ran unopposed for the Colorado House of Representatives, thus triggering a vacancy committee to meet and appoint a successor to fill the remainder of McKean's term and the term in which he was elected posthumously.
-The vacancy committee elected Weinberg to succeed McKean for the new term beginning in 2023, while Amy Parks was elected to serve out the remainder of McKean's term.
+McKean had been running unopposed for reelection, and his death triggered a vacancy process to fill both the remainder of McKean's existing term and the new term beginning in 2023.

-In July 2025, Weinberg was accused of bullying and making unwanted sexual advances prior to his election in 2022, from four women from Larimer County.
-Weinberg denied the allegations, calling them "a politically motivated attempt to damage my name."
+In July 2025, four women from Larimer County accused Weinberg of inappropriate conduct prior to his election in 2022, including allegations of bullying and unwanted sexual advances Weinberg denied the allegations, calling them "a politically motivated attempt to damage my name."

+The Colorado Secretary of State filed a formal complaint against Weinberg on December 19, 2025, alleging that he used campaign funds for personal expenses between 2023 and 2025.

+Separately, a House ethics complaint filed against Weinberg contained seven allegations.
+The House Ethics Committee dismissed four of the seven allegations and found probable cause on the remaining three.
+The committee recommended sexual-harassment training and a letter of admonishment.

+The campaign finance case remains pending as of August 2026.